 Just as they did at the program level, leaders at the portfolio level need to facilitate that two-way communication to maintain alignment.
 Jira Align’s reporting capabilities can make that possible.

 Which Stakeholders Will Benefit From Portfolio Level Reporting In Jira Align?

-Rather than focusing on individual stories (like a team) or features developed during one planning increment (like a program manager), the portfolio manager is overseeing an entire solution which may be made up of multiple epics.
-Each epic is eventually broken down into prioritized features and stories.
-However, portfolio managers don’t often get that far into the weeds.
-Instead, their focus is on understanding the large-scale strategic objectives the organization is pursuing, and ensuring the various programs making up their portfolio remain aligned with that vision.
+Rather than focusing on individual stories (like a team) or features developed during one planning increment (like a Program Manager), the Portfolio Manager is overseeing an entire solution made up of multiple epics.
+Each epic is eventually broken down into prioritized features and stories, but the Portfolio Manager doesn’t often get that far into the weeds.
+Instead, their focus is on understanding the large-scale strategic objectives the organization is pursuing and ensuring the various programs making up their portfolio remain aligned with that vision.

-As we look into some specific portfolio level reports, we’ll consider how portfolio managers especially can get the most out of them using Jira Align.
+As we look into some specific Portfolio level reports, we’ll consider how Portfolio Managers, especially, can get the most out of them.